awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

 1. In the **Command document** list, choose **AWS\-RunRemoteScript**\.

 1. In the **Targets** section, identify the instances where you want to run this operation by specifying tags or selecting instances manually\.
+**Note**
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. In **Command parameters**, do the following:
    + In **Source Type**, select *GitHub*\.